The Shocking Truth About Antibiotic Resistance

 The FDA is also encouraging new research into effective antibiotic regimens, vaccines and diagnostic tests.
 Antibiotic resistance is a global epidemic that everyone - health care providers, patients and caregivers - can help to prevent.

-Finished: 10 Things to Know About Antibiotic Resistance
+Finished: The Shocking Truth About Antibiotic Resistance

 - Centers for Disease Control and Prevention (CDC).
 Get Smart: Know When Antibiotics Work.
 Antibiotic Resistance: Questions and Answers.
 Accessed August 20, 2011. http://www.cdc.gov/getsmart/antibiotic-use/anitbiotic-resistance-faqs.html#e